-We love dogs at Calke Abbey, and they’re more than welcome to visit the parkland, gardens and stableyards.
+We love dogs at Calke Abbey, and they're more than welcome to enjoy the parkland, gardens and stableyards.
 Well-behaved pooches can also enjoy a treat inside the restaurant or café.

 Where can my dog go?

-Dogs are welcome to enjoy the parkland at Calke Abbey, where you’ll find miles of woodland walks, open countryside and lots of ponds!
-You can also bring your dogs to the stableyards, gardens, restaurant, shop and second-hand bookshop, provided they’re on a lead.
+Dogs are welcome to enjoy the parkland at Calke Abbey, where you’ll find miles of woodland walks, open countryside and lots of ponds.
+You can also bring your dogs to the stableyards, gardens, restaurant, shop and second-hand bookshop, provided they’re on a short lead.

 Dogs can be off-lead in many areas of the estate, as long as they’re under close control.
 Download our dog-walking guide at the end of this page to find out where your dog can roam free.

-We’re lucky enough to have lots of livestock grazing around the estate, including a flock of sheep and a herd of long-horn cattle.
-Livestock can often be found on the meadows, the historic drive and Lime Avenue – please help up protect the animals by keeping your dog on a lead and under control in areas where we have livestock.
+Lots of livestock graze around the estate, including a flock of sheep and a herd of long-horn cattle.
+Livestock can often be found on the meadows, the historic drive and Lime Avenue – please help protect the animals by keeping your dog on a lead and under control in areas where there are livestock.

 Where can’t my dog go?

 Only assistance dogs are allowed inside the house, toilets and church – please make sure they’re wearing an identity harness.
-There are some tether points just outside the restaurant courtyard if you need to pop inside for a few minutes.

 Please be aware that we’re unable to provide shaded parking at Calke Abbey.
 Even on a mild day, the temperature inside a car can become very hot.
 We ask that you keep your dog safe and do not leave them in the car.